apache/druid/docs/api-reference/service-status-api.md

 #### URL
 <code class="getAPI">GET</code> `/status/selfDiscovered/status`

 Retrieves a JSON map of the form `{"selfDiscovered": true/false}`, indicating whether the node has received a confirmation from the central node discovery mechanism (currently ZooKeeper) of the Druid cluster that the node has been added to the cluster.

 Only consider a Druid node "healthy" or "ready" in automated deployment/container management systems when this endpoint returns `{"selfDiscovered": true}`.
 Nodes experiencing network issues may become isolated and are not healthy.
 For nodes that use Zookeeper segment discovery, a response of `{"selfDiscovered": true}` indicates that the node's Zookeeper client has started receiving data from the Zookeeper cluster, enabling timely discovery of segments and other nodes.

-To retrieve the discovery status of other services, query the individual port of each service.
-On a local configuration, refer to this [table](#common) for the port numbers.

 #### Responses